dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSMadeEasy IP set](/files/dns-made-easy-ip-set.png)

 Now we are ready to add the domain.
-From the top navigation menu, select “DNS” and then “Secondary DNS”.
+From the top navigation menu, select *DNS* and then *Secondary DNS*.

 ![DNSMadeEasy secondary DNS menu](/files/dns-made-easy-menu.png)

-Click on “Add Secondary”
+Click on *Add Secondary*

 ![DNSMadeEasy adding secondary button](/files/dns-made-easy-secondary-click.png)